oscar2019seoul/PublicDiscussion/README.md

 # PublicDiscussion
-Public Discussion for code and idea
+Public Discussion for code, idea, tips and tricks